Chicago Wrongful Death Lawyer

 Levin & Perconti has successfully settled and litigated wrongful death cases worth millions of dollars.
 Our skill and experience have earned us a reputation among clients in Chicago.
 Our attorneys are proud to represent you and get you the compensation you deserve.

 The amount negotiated as settlement or awarded by jurors and the court varies per case.
 Claims can be worth hundreds, thousands or millions of dollars.
-The compensation depends on the losses incurred by the survivors or the estate and your attorney's negotiation powers.
+The compensation depends on the losses incurred by the survivors or the estate.

 In addition, the jury and the judges may react differently to cases and award damages depending on the circumstances.
-Levin & Perconti has successfully settled wrongful death cases worth more than $660 million.
+Levin & Perconti has successfully settled wrongful death cases and recovered nearly a billion in verdicts and settlements for our clients, including a number of record results.
 Some of our notable settlements include:

 - $17.7 million from a medical malpractice settlement after a police officer developed a brain injury due to the nursing staff's negligence in the hospital.